 - Download national fact sheet

-- In 2012, 3,369 crashes resulted in 69 pedestrian and 3 bicyclist fatalities.
-These deaths accounted for 26.7 percent of the 270 traffic fatalities in the Washington region.
+- In 2013, there were 66 pedestrian and 7 bicyclist fatalities, accounting for 27 percent of the 269 traffic fatalities in the Washington region.*

 Supporting the mass media and public awareness campaign is a region-wide enforcement initiative.
 The DC Metropolitan Police Department and the National Capital Region Transportation Planning Board have stepped up efforts to share information on best practices in pedestrian enforcement with line officers.
 A standardized enforcement reporting form has improved our knowledge of the number and types of citations being issued.